The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 Here is where it gets personal.

-If you live with ADHD, anxiety, chronic stress, or burnout, your nervous system is probably not broken.
+If you live with ADHD, anxiety, chronic stress or overwhelm, or burnout, your nervous system is probably not broken.
 It is stuck.
 Stuck in a pattern of sympathetic dominance, where your body treats everything like a low-level emergency.
 Your breathing reflects that state, and in turn, reinforces it.
 Fast, shallow, upper-chest, mouth-based breathing.
 Sighing every few minutes without noticing.
 Yawning constantly.
 Waking between 1am and 5am.
 Sound familiar?

 The Buteyko approach does not ask you to layer another "wellness hack" on top of a dysregulated system.
 It works at the level of the pattern itself.
 By retraining how you breathe during your 20,000-plus daily breaths, you are gradually shifting your baseline from survival mode toward something closer to rest.